 - Navigate to the Time entry for one of the Opals and double click on it to display the array of timestamps for the recording

 - Write down or cut and paste the first and last timestamp in the recording

 - Click on View->"Motion Studio View" in the menu bar

 - Click on the "Import" button

-- When you open the import manager, the data from all currently docked Opals are moved to an import directory within the installation folder on your PC.
+- When you open the import manager, all currently docked Opals are searched for logged data files (these have a *.apdm extension).
 These raw data files are displayed in the table at the top of the import directory.
 At the bottom of the dialog is a status indicator to help guide you through the conversion process.